wso2-extensions/mi-inbound-cdc/docs/config.md

    </td>
    <td>Name of the XStream outbound server configured in the database.
 <p>
-*Only applicable if using Oracle database.
+*Only applicable if you are using Oracle database.
    </td>
   </tr>
 </table>